microsoft/vscode-docs/docs/remote/create-dev-container.md

 1. Start with **Remote-Containers: Open Repository in Container** in the Command Palette (`kbstyle(F1)`).
 If the repository you enter does not have a `devcontainer.json` in it, you'll be asked to select a starting point.
 2. Edit the contents of the `.devcontainer` folder as required.
 3. Try it with **Remote-Containers: Rebuild Container**.
-4. If you see an error, click on **Open in Recovery Container** in the dialog that appears.
+4. If you see an error, select **Open in Recovery Container** in the dialog that appears.
 5. Edit the contents of the `.devcontainer` folder as required in this "recovery container."
 6. Use **Remote-Containers: Reopen in Container** and jump to step 4 if you still hit problems.

-## Using Docker Compose
+## Use Docker Compose

 In some cases, a single container environment isn't sufficient.
 Let's say you'd like to add another complex component to your configuration, like a database.
 You could attempt to add it to the Dockerfile directly, or you could add it through an additional container.
 Fortunately, Remote - Containers supports [Docker Compose](https://docs.docker.com/compose/) managed multi-container configurations.